hsaygan/Engineering-Labs-Solutions/README.md

   * Computer Networks Lab
   * Operating Systems Lab

 `Do Note that this isn't a thorough compilation!
-It does not contain the solutions of all the labs, or might be buggy!`
+It does not contain the solutions of all the labs, and/or might be buggy!`

 Feel free to contribute!